-Overdale Junior School is an inclusive school and welcomes all pupils including those with SEND.
-We believe in providing every possible opportunity to enable our pupils to develop their full potential whilst promoting their self-esteem and valuing their individuality.
+Overdale Junior School is an inclusive school that welcomes all students, including those with special educational needs and disabilities (SEND), as well as deaf and disabled children and young people, whenever possible and appropriate.
+We are committed to providing every opportunity for our students to reach their full potential while promoting their self-esteem and valuing their individuality31.